bisforum/play-framework-java-masood-play-java-starter-example/README.md

 - Counter.java:

-  An example of a component that contains state, in this case a simple counter.
+  An example of a component that contains state, in this case a simple order.

 - ApplicationTimer.java: